Eye Exams Near You in Winnipeg North (McPhillips), Manitoba

 Don’t forget, if participating in a flexible spending account program, you may be able to use the account to pay for portions of your eye care not covered directly by your insurance plan.
 Ask our receptionist for details.

-Eye Emergencies in Winnipeg North
+Eye Emergencies in Winnipeg North (McPhillips)

 Should you ever experience an eye emergency, we are here to help.
 Our office provides emergency services for eye infections, eye injuries and other eye emergencies.
 State of the art equipment allows us to examine the front surface of the eye and also digitally scan inside the eye for infection or damage.
 We accommodate many eye emergencies such as: